Steve Weatherford: College career

-Entering the University of Illinois in 2001, Weatherford redshirted his freshman year.
+Entering the University of Illinois at Urbana-Champaign in 2001, Weatherford redshirted his freshman year.
 He was named the starter in 2002, averaging 39.7 yards on 23 punts.
 He was also a member of the men's track team.

 In 2003, Weatherford was an Honorable Mention All-Big Ten Conference selection.
 Weatherford averaged 44.5 yards on 43 punts, breaking the school record held by Dike Eddleman since 1948 (43.0 yards per punt).
 This placed Weatherford at second in the Big Ten and 12th in the nation in punting average.
 He was also named the school's Special Teams player of the Year.
 In track and field, Weatherford was one of the Illini's most versatile athletes, competing in the long jump, high jump, 60m hurdles, shot put and heptathlon.
 He placed sixth in the heptathlon at the Big Ten Championships with 4,956 points, which is good for second on the Illini's career list in the event.
 He finished fifth in the long jump at the Illinois Invitational.
 He had a season-best high jump of 1.95 meters (6'04.75") at the Carle/Health Alliance Classic.

 In 2004, Weatherford earned First-team All-Big Ten honors from the Coaches and Second-team honors from the media.
 Sports Illustrated named him the Most Underrated Player in the Big Ten.
 He finished second in the Big Ten in punting average, again, and fourth nationally.
 Weatherford averaged 45.4 yards per punt on 57 attempts, breaking the record he set the previous season.
 He was a semifinalist for the Ray Guy Award.
 He also scored a touchdown on a fake field goal against Northwestern on November 20, 2004.
 In track and field, Weatherford placed sixth in the decathlon at the Drake Relays with 6,242 points.
 He took fourth in the long jump at the TSU Relays with a career-best leap of 6.85 meters (22'5.75").
 He posted the second highest heptathlon score in school history with 5,181 points to finish fifth at the Big Ten Championships.
 He had season-best efforts in the 60 meters (7.32s) and the 60m hurdles (8.38s) at the EIU Friday Night Special.
 He finished fifth in the high jump at the Carle/Health Alliance Invitational with a leap of 1.97 meters (6'05.50").
 He was fifth in the long jump at the Illinois Invitational with an effort of 6.70 meters (21'11.75").

 In his senior season in 2005, Weatherford punted 64 times for a per punt average of 42.8 yards.
 Weatherford finished his collegiate career as the school's all-time leader in career punting average, with a career average of 43.6 yards per punt.
 In track and field, he placed 3rd in the heptathlon at the 2005 Big Ten Indoor T&F Championships, setting a school record with 5,365 points.